duodenum96/IntrinsicTimescales.jl/paper/paper.md

   - ACW-e: Time to each 1/e in the ACF [@cusinato_intrinsic_2023]
   - AUC: Area under the curve of the ACF from lag-zero to the lag where ACF reaches 0 [@manea_intrinsic_2022; @wu_mapping_2025; @watanabe_atypical_2019; @raut_organization_2020]
   - tau: The inverse decay rate of an exponential decay function fitted to the ACF [@murray_hierarchy_2014; @catal_flexibility_2024]
   - knee: Estimation of the inverse decay rate of exponential decay function by fitting a Lorentzian to the PSD.
-By Wiener-Khinchine theorem, the decay rate of an exponential decay function is proportional to the knee frequency of the PSD [@gao_neuronal_2020; @manea_neural_2024]
+By Wiener-Khinchine theorem, the decay rate of an exponential decay function is proportional to the knee frequency of the PSD [@gao_neuronal_2020; @manea_neural_2024].
+Following the FOOOF package [@gao_neuronal_2020], we follow a 3-step procedure for estimating the knee frequency.
+First, a Lorentzian is fitted to the PSD.
+Secondly, the Lorentzian fit is subtracted and gaussians for oscillatory peaks are fitted to the residual PSD.
+Finally the gaussians are subtracted from base PSD and a Lorentzian is fitted one more time.

 * Bayesian Parameter Estimation: These methods estimate the timescale as a parameter of a  generative model involving an Ornstein-Uhlenbeck process.
 Generative models support missing data and oscillatory artifacts.
   - Adaptive Approximate Bayesian Computation (aABC) with population Monte Carlo [@beaumont_adaptive_2009; @zeraati_flexible_2022]